 The Authority endeavours to keep journey times to a minimum.
 Unfortunately, given the rural environment in Monmouthshire, some journeys may exceed one hour and particularly if you are attending a denominational school outside of the area.

-We advise that these are the current policies, but they are currently under review and will be confirmed in October 2022, any changes to the policy will be advised.
+We advise that these are the current policies and they are reviewed on an annual basis, any changes to the policy will be advised.